 Every year, one of our favorite annual activities is strawberry picking at Swanton Berry Farm in Northern California.
 This also happens to be our yearly couple tradition – usually in the month of May we’ll hit up the farm for u-pick strawberries before Memorial Day weekend hits and it gets crowded.

 However if you are unable to make it out to Swanton Berry Farm before Memorial Day weekend, not to worry!
 There are still plenty of strawberries to be picked in early to mid June.
 In fact, due to the intense storms this past winter (2022-2023), peak time for their strawberries ended up being in mid-June.

 Fun Fact: Strawberries are the first fruit to ripen in the spring.
 In Northern California, strawberry season is typically in May through July, but it can sometimes last until October.
 The season varies depending upon the weather.

-First off, for the first time in the 5 years since I’ve been u-picking strawberries here, the strawberry fields were at a different location!
+For the first time in the 5 years since I’ve been u-picking strawberries here, the strawberry fields were at a different location!
 We were coming from the San Francisco direction to Davenport and had to drive 7.5 miles (~10min) back up the coast, north to Coastways Ranch in Pescadero.

 I talked with one of the workers at The Farm Stand briefly and he mentioned that they alternated the u-pick fields to prevent them from being overpicked.